odrama/CarND-Advanced-Lane-Lines/writeup_template.md

 I use a function that undistorts, thresholds, and then warps the images provided as input.
 Simple opecv getPerspective and warpPerspective functions were used, by provided the camera calibration matrix and correction coefficients obtained in the camera calibration stage.

 Trapezoidal polygon source points were used, and rectangular destination points were used.
+Function name: `undistort_warp()`

 ![alt text][image10]